At the heart of our school is our ethos:

 As a school community, we believe that it is essential that every child develops in every way possible.
 Every aspect of our school life, curricular and extra-curricular, has a role to play in this development, especially in the areas of SMSC.
 Within Atherton High School’s curriculum, every subject contributes to students’ SMSC, making a valuable contribution to the personal development of the whole child.

 Spiritual development is about the development of a pupil’s ‘spirit’.
-Some people may call it the development of a pupil’s ‘soul’; others as the development of ‘personality’ or ‘character’.
+Some people see this as the development of ‘personality’ and ‘character’.
 We believe that our school ethos, and the curriculum intent in all subjects, supports our pupils to develop their character and find their own personality.
 We allow our pupils to grow and develop into young adults, with the drive to succeed.

 Moral development is the building of a framework of personal, moral values, which regulates personal behaviour.
 It is also about the development of pupils’ understanding of society’s shared and agreed values.
 Students gain an understanding of a range of views, beliefs and opinions, to develop respect and tolerance.
 At Atherton High, we use the ‘Law of Eve’, which is set number of ‘laws’ that define our expected behaviour within school, and around the local community.
 These ‘laws’ help define what is right and wrong, and what is expected not just in school, but what society as whole expects from individuals.

 Social development is about young people working effectively with each other and participating successfully in the community as a whole.
 It is about the development of the skills and personal qualities necessary for living and working together.
 These skills are developed through teamwork, in all subjects and in the extra-curricular, enrichment activities that we offer.
 Our Careers curriculum supports all pupils to build social and personal skills with confidence, to prepare students for the next stage in their journey when they leave Atherton High School.